 These are the wooden moulds or shapes that the materials are shaped over to give form to the hat.
-As well as using vintage hat blocks sourced over the years Lai has blocks made for her by Boon and Lane of Luton.
+As well as making her own shapes out of canvass and buckrum and using vintage hat blocks sourced over the years, Lai has blocks made for her by Boon and Lane of Luton.
 These blocks are made of cherry wood which is sustainable.
 They are used repeatedly and last forever.
 They are also beautiful objects in their own right.

 Lai sources her hatboxes from a company which uses 100% recyclable material and are made from acid free cardboard.